thomstrub/SEI-Repo/work/w11/d3/profilePage.md

 router.get('/:username', usersCtrl.profile);
 ```

-- We see have a route which full address is `/api/users/:username` set up that will trigger our `usersCtrl.profile` route.
+- We see we have a route which it's full address is `/api/users/:username` and when that endpoint is hit, it will trigger our `usersCtrl.profile` route.
 Lets go checkout that route as well!

 controllers/users.js